This episode of Communio Sanctorum is titled, “Look Who’s Driving the Bus Now.”

 Ambrose & his congregation then barricaded themselves inside the church in a kind of religious filibuster.
 When Valentinian & his mother Justina realized the only way to gain access was to forcefully evict them & how violently the people of Milan were likely to react, the order was rescinded.

 As noted in a previous episode, it was under his ministry that the brilliant Augustine of Hippo was converted.
-Prior to moving to Milan, Augustine had not been impressed with the quality of Christian scholarship.
+Prior to moving to Milan, Augustine was unimpressed by the quality of Christian scholarship.
 To be blunt, he thought Christians were for the most part an uneducated rabble.
 Ambrose shattered that opinion.
 Augustine found himself drawn to his sermons and sat rapt as he heard the Gospel explained.

 Ambrose’s sermons often promoted an ascetic lifestyle.
 He was so persuasive, several noble families forbade their daughters listening to him, fearing they’d chose celibacy over marriage.
 Since marrying off a daughter to another noble family was a way to advance socially, they feared their girls would become nuns, and thwart their plans.